PacktPublishing/OpenCV-4-for-Secret-Agents-Second-Edition/README.md

 * For Linux, install OpenCV 3 with your system's package manager.
 The tools will be installed to `/usr/bin` or `/usr/local/bin`, which should already be in the system's `PATH` variable.
 * For any system, build OpenCV 3 from source, find the tools among the built binary files, and add their folder to the system's `Path` variable (on Windows) or `PATH` variable (on Mac or Linux).

-To train a Haar or LBP cascade to detect cat faces, we rely on third-party datasets that contain sample images of cats and other subjects.
-Soon, this README will be updated with details about obtaining the datasets.

 ### Third-party content in this repository